 Common Stressful Life Situations and Triggers

-Many of our clients at Brisbane City Psychologists seek counselling from an experienced Clinical Psychologist to deal with stressful situations or changes in their lives, work and relationships.
+Psychologists can help people deal with stressful situations in their work and relationships.
 Common issues include:

 - the end of a relationship and the after-effects of this;

 CBT is an active and collaborative counselling treatment where the client does not adopt a passive role but instead becomes an active partner in the treatment plan with the psychologist.

 In CBT, psychologists teach clients about the vicious cycles of thinking, behaviour, emotions and physical reactions that maintain the disorder they are suffering from.
 The treatment moves on to learning strategies such as relaxation, lifestyle changes, identifying and challenging ‘automatic’ thinking patterns, making gradual changes in unhelpful behaviours, such as avoidance of feared situations, and learning how to maintain treatment gains without relapsing.

 In CBT, treatment continues outside the sessions with a psychologist, as research has shown the importance of clients practising strategies and attempting tasks in between sessions.
 CBT incorporates these ‘homework’ tasks.
 More about CBT Thearpy Brisbane.

 Schemas are unhelpful beliefs and patterns of thinking, feeling and acting that were formed early in a person’s life, and have continued to the present day.
 These beliefs are so deeply held that they are just felt as ‘the way things are’.